Cumulocity-IoT/cumulocity-3d-model-viewer-widget-plugin/README.md

 ## QuickStart
 This guide will teach you how to add widget in your existing or new dashboard.

+1. Open you application from App Switcher

+2. Add new dashboard or navigate to existing dashboard

+3. Click `Add Widget`

+4. Search for `3D Model Viewer`

+5. Select `Target Assets or Devices`

+7. Click `Save`

+Congratulations!
+3D Model Viewer is configured.

 ### Configuration - to view the 3d collada model in the widget
 1. Make sure you have successfully installed or deployed the widget.
 2. Click on `Add widget`.